spences10/scottspence.com/posts/2017/01/28/twitter-bot-bootstrap/index.md

 ACCESS_TOKEN_SECRET
 ```

-Once you have the Heroku vars set up then you can un-comment the
+Once you have the Heroku vars set up then you can uncomment the
 `module.exports` section in the `config.js` file on your development
 environment and you're ready to deploy to Heroku again without your
 Twitter keys.